ttlock/ReactNative-Demo-Deprecated/README.md

 #### iOS

-1. In XCode, copy `TTLock.framework` from `node_modules/react-native-ttlock/ios/TtLockModule/TtLockModule` to project navigator `Libraries`
+1. Copy `TTLock.framework` from `node_modules/react-native-ttlock/ios/TtLockModule/TtLockModule` to the root directory of iOS project  , in Xcode drag `TTLock.framework` to project navigator `Libraries`
 2. In XCode, in the project navigator, select your project.
 Add `TTLock.framework` to your project's `General` ➜ `Embedded Binaries`
 3. In XCode,Add Key`Privacy - Bluetooth Peripheral Usage Description` Value `your description for bluetooth` to your project's `info` ➜ `Custom iOS Target Projectes`
 4. Run your project (`Cmd+R`)<